Photo Courtesy of the José Limón Dance Foundation

 With her husband Wayne, Tina is the co-owner of W &T Thoroughbred Holdings LLC, which owns and breeds Thoroughbred racehorses.
-She is vice president and senior trust advisor with TD Wealth, as well as Board Secretary of the Belmont Child Care Association.
+She is vice president and senior trust advisor with Bank of America, as well as Board Secretary of the Belmont Child Care Association.

 Robert A. Meister is an Attorney, a partner in Pedowitz & Meister LLP, and an Adjunct Professor of Law, Benjamin N. Cardozo School of Law.
 A graduate of Columbia University School of Law, he is a member of the Bars of New York State and numerous federal courts.
 He is listed in Marquis Who’s Who in America and in Marquis Who’s Who in American Law.

 Bob became a Director of the José Limón Dance Foundation in 2004 and serves on its Executive Committee.
 He was President and Chairman from 2006 to June, 2013.
 He traces his interest in Limón to the 1940’s when his mother studied dance with José Limón.

 Ivan Sacks is a private client lawyer and trusted advisor to international and domestic families of significant wealth.
 He became global Chairman of Withers Worldwide in July 2013.
 Ivan is also head of the firm’s Latin American Planning Group.